Meet Our Team

 Madeline Bartley

 Madeline, a lover of nature, art, and animals, joined Lure of the Wild after meeting Ranger James at a Wilderness First Aid training in 2021.
-Known for her compassionate leadership, she is pursuing a degree in environmental science and teaching science to middle schoolers.
+Known for her compassionate leadership, she is pursuing a degree in environmental science while teaching science to middle schoolers with social-emotional disorders.
 Affectionately nicknamed “Laser Eyes” for her keen insight into children’s emotions, she brings warmth and understanding to every interaction.

 Julia Silver